logicahealth/eHMP/rdk/product/production/rdk/src/write/encounters/encounters-resources.md

                     },
                     "isHistoricalVisit": {
                         "type": "string",
-                        "description": "0 if encounter is not historical, 1 if encounter is historical" }
+                        "description": "0 if encounter is not historical, 1 if encounter is historical", "enum": ["0", "1"]
+                    }
                 }
             }